tBane1995/Anim-Paint/README.md

 11. Set the Working Directory
 `Project -> Properties -> Debugging -> Working Directory -> "$(ProjectDir)/../Anim-Paint"`

-12. Plik wykonywalny znajdziesz w **build/Debug** lub **build/Release**
+12. Exe is in **build/Debug** lub **build/Release**

-## Technologie
+## Techonology
-Program stworzono w języku C++ z wykorzystaniem biblioteki SFML 3.0.2.
+Program created in C++ with using SFML 3.0.2.

-## Licencja
+## License
-Licencja Otwarta – Uznanie autorstwa
+Open License – Attribution

-Ten program może być:
+This program may be:
--Pobierany
+- Downloaded
--Kopiowany
+- Copied
--Modyfikowany
+- Modified
--Wykorzystywany w projektach prywatnych i komercyjnych
+- Used in personal and commercial projects

-Pod warunkiem, że:
+Provided that:
--Zachowana zostanie informacja o autorze oryginalnego programu
+- Attribution to the original author is retained
--Podane zostanie źródło (link do repozytorium)
+- The source (link to the repository) is provided
--W przypadku modyfikacji, należy wyraźnie zaznaczyć, że program został zmodyfikowany oraz przez kogo.
+- In the event of modification, it must be clearly stated that the program was modified and by whom.